pan-x-c/AgentScope/examples/agentic_rl/react_agent/README.md

 class ResponseStructure(BaseModel):
     """Response structure for math tasks (simplified).
-    This structure let the agent output be easily parsed, allowing for easy reward calculation.
+    This structure makes the agent's output easy to parse, allowing for easy reward calculation.
     """